Emma Mærsk: Engine and hull

 She is powered by a Wärtsilä-Sulzer 14RTFLEX96-C engine, the world's largest single diesel unit, weighing 2,300 tonnes and capable of 109000 hp when burning 3600 usgal of heavy fuel oil per hour.

-At economical speed, fuel consumption is 0.260 bs/hp·hour (1,660 gal/hour).
+At economical speed, fuel consumption is 0.260 bs/hp·hour (6,284 L/hour).
 She has features to lower environmental damage, including exhaust heat recovery and cogeneration.
 Some of the exhaust gases are returned to the engine to improve economy and lower emissions, and some are passed through a steam generator which then powers a Peter Brotherhood steam turbine and electrical generators.
 This creates an electrical output of 8.5 MW, equivalent to about 12% of the main engine power output.
 Some of this steam is used directly as shipboard heat.
 Five diesel generators together produce 20.8 MW, giving a total electric output of 29 MW.
 Two 9 MW electric motors augment the power on the 150 meter main propeller shaft, the longest in the world.

 Two bow and two stern thrusters provide port manoeuvrability, and two pairs of stabilizer fins reduce rolling.
-A special silicone-based paint, instead of biocides used by much of the industry, keeps barnacles off of the hull.
+A special silicone-based paint, instead of biocides used by much of the industry, keeps barnacles off the hull.
 This increases her efficiency by reducing drag while also protecting the ocean from biocides that may leak.
 The paint is credited with lowering the water drag enough to save 1,200 tonnes of fuel per year.
 The ship has a bulbous bow, a standard feature for cargo ships.

 The turning diameter at 24 kn is 0.81 nmi.
 The engine is near midship to make best use of the rigidity of the hull and to maximize capacity.
 When the ship rolls 20 degrees, the bridge sways 35 metres.

-The ships anchors weigh 29 tons each and each chain-link weighs 200 Kg.
+The ship's anchors weigh 29 tons each and each chain-link weighs 200 kg.